 Each certificate carries a unique reference number.
 Verification requests can be sent to training@albadc.com.
 The provider record is also publicly listed on the CPDSO directory at directory.cpdstandards.com.

-Cohort 02 begins late May 2026.
-Eight live sessions.
-Sixteen hours of structured CPD.
+DCPP runs in cohort, one-to-one, and corporate formats.
+Eight modules across sixteen hours of structured CPD.
 Recognised across UK professional bodies and beyond.